Lift Vault

 Who should run PHAT?

-Anyone looking to build strength and muscle mass is welcome to try PHAT, but due to the high volume, high intensity, and wide array of prescribed exercises, it’s hard to recommend this program for beginners.
+Anyone looking to build strength and muscle mass can try PHAT, but due to the high volume, high intensity, and exercise variety, it’s hard to recommend this program for beginners.
 Plus, beginners would make faster progress on a linear progression program like the Candito Linear Program.

 PHAT Workout Program_ Tips + Spreadsheet (Updated 2019) _ Lift Vault